News & Media

 Our recently opened our Little Shop of Kindness at 12 W. 40th Street is open for VOLUNTEERS & DONATIONS on Mondays 2-6 pm & Tuesday-Friday 9 am to 3 pm.

-We are also back greeting incoming busses at the Port Authority!
+We are also back greeting incoming buses at the Port Authority!

 Volunteer shifts are available Monday-Friday.